We are building a new club in Las Vegas!

 The Exchange Club of Las Vegas is a club that connects members and citizens of our community who are passionate about helping others and making a difference.
 Exchange members can participate in various service projects, both live and online, that support local and national causes.
 By joining the club, you will:

-- Meet people who share your values and respect Exchange’s Core Values of family, community, and country.
+• Meet people who share your values and respect Exchange’s Core Values of family, community, and country.

-- Access scholarships, awards, and recognition programs that can help you achieve your personal and professional goals.
+• Access scholarships, awards, and recognition programs that can help you achieve your personal and professional goals.

-- Learn new skills, gain new experiences, and expand your network of contacts.
+• Learn new skills, gain new experiences, and expand your network of contacts.

 The National Exchange Club has more than 630 local clubs throughout the U.S. and Puerto Rico, with more than 15,000 members.
 Joining the Exchange Club of Las Vegas is a great way to serve in unity with those seeking better conditions, better understandings, and greater opportunities for all.
-As our motto says: Unity for Service.
-If you are interested in joining the Exchange Club of Las Vegas please contact us.

-Exchange Club of Las Vegas Key Projects
+Exchange Club of Las Vegas Key Fundraising Projects

 Each year the Exchange Club of Las Vegas sponsors a number of events and projects in our area.